 Installing pirated software is not only illegal, but it also puts your personal information at risk.
 Pirated software is a common way for malware authors to spread their wares, as many people still believe they can get something for free without realizing the potential consequences.
 Plenty of Mac software has been laden with malware in recent years, and downloading this type of software is extremely dangerous.

 5. Establish a backup solution

-By starting your Time Machine backups, you can have a very basic snapshot of your Mac to return to in case disaster strikes.
-The best backup is one that you have in multiple locations.
-Syncing can be a part of a good backup strategy, as can using Time Machine to restore your operating system to an earlier state.
-But it's also important to be sure you have another copy of important data (or a close of your whole system) on an external hard drive where you can store your important files.
-Intego Personal Backup schedules automatic backups for quick and easy recovery from unfortunate incidents life theft, data corruption, or natural disasters.
+Using Time Machine backups, you can have a snapshot of your Mac to return to in case disaster strikes.
+But the best backup is one that you have in multiple locations.
+It’s important to have another copy of important data (or a clone of your whole system) on an external hard drive.
+Intego Personal Backup, part of Mac Premium Bundle X9 lets you schedule automatic backups for quick and easy recovery from unfortunate incidents life theft, data corruption, or natural disasters.
 You can synchronize files between two Macs, so that each machine has the latest, most updated files, as well as create a bootable backup in case you’re having system problems and can’t access your files.

 These are all good security rules to adhere to, ensuring you don’t fall victim to the next big threat.
-There are no "perfect remedies" to protect your Mac and your privacy, but with these tips you will make it much more difficult for attackers to access your machine.
-Take heed and your Mac should be both secure and keep your information private.
+There are no perfect remedies to protect your Mac and your privacy, but these tips will make it much more difficult for attackers to access your data.
+Take heed and your Mac should be secure and your information private.

 Each week on the Intego Mac Podcast, Intego’s Mac security experts discuss the latest Apple news, security and privacy stories, and offer practical advice on getting the most out of your Apple devices.
 Be sure to follow the podcast to make sure you don’t miss any episodes.